nathanemyers-dev/ai-computational-memory/problem-statement/examples.md

 Examples include:

 "When I build a model to help me evaluate an exit stock price, the system triggers advisory guardrails even though I am not asking AI to make a decision.
 I only want continuity so I can adjust inputs and compare outcomes."
+Can Excel do this without triggering advisory gates: Yes

 "When I create a long‑term financial plan, AI cannot retain my assumptions, constraints, or prior calculations.
 Each session starts from zero, which forces me to rebuild the entire model every time."
+Can Excel do this without triggering advisory gates: Yes

 "When I track job search workflows, AI cannot remember prior applications, recruiter interactions, or role evaluations.
 I have to restate the entire context in every session, which breaks repeatability."